Breaking the News: Taking the Roles of Influencer vs. Journalist in a LLM-Based Game for Raising Misinformation Awareness: Discussion

 \subsubsection{Balance Between Freedom and Guidance}

-In our game, we sought to challenge the existing choice-based approach in misinformation education games by providing users with free-form input.
+In this game, we aimed to go beyond the typical choice-based approach in misinformation education games by enabling free-form input.
 We found this approach triggers reflection, which helps to build hands-on experience and make the game more enjoyable.
 Yet, we also found that it relies on players’ existing knowledge of misinformation.
-For example, players might incorporate unverified information they’ve encountered on social media into the game, which is specifically problematic for the debunker role.
-While we provided the players with comprehensible instructions to guide their role's actions (how to act as a debunker or an evil influencer), it would be better to incorporate more context-specific tips in each stage of the game to help users explore different ways of winning the game and deepening their learning.
+For example, players might incorporate unverified information they’ve encountered on social media into the game, which is specifically problematic for the Journalist role.
+While we provided the players with comprehensible instructions to guide their role's actions (how to act as a Journalist or an Influencer), it would be better to incorporate more context-specific tips in each stage of the game to help users explore different ways of winning the game and deepening their learning.
 We suggest using the approach used in the free-input educational interventions (e.g. \cite{bryfczynski2012besocratic}) to build clear, understandable criteria for free-form answers.
 These will not stop creativity but help people tailor their answers to the context of the game.
-We also suggest adding a preliminary stage to the game in the form of a simple choice-based questionnaire, helping people understand the role and the guidelines for the role.
-For example, we can introduce to the individual playing the debunker role the Debunking Ethics Standards \cite{edmo2024,afp2024,eeas2024}, and ask them a series of questions about understanding the content of the guidelines before starting the main game.
-In addition, we can incorporate an additional AI-based mechanic to check the quality of answers, not only in terms of its influentiality, but also of its coherence with debunking practices guidelines.
-Similarly, we can demonstrate a "Score of Manipulativeness" to the influencer role.
-This better shows us how the ideas players implement into the message can be judged, from the point of view of dealing with misinformation.
+In addition, to help guide players to an understanding of their roles, we could add a preliminary stage to the game.
+For example, the Journalist role could be introduced to fact-checking and debunking guidelines \cite{edmo2024, afp2024, eeas2024}, with a brief comprehension check before the main game.